 Streets will still be decorated with festive and colourful lights.
 A culture of giving and helping others will likely be further strengthened as people band together in the face of adversity felt globally.

 Muslims can also keep giving to charity and help their communities in whatever way possible.
-Supporting those in need will be important again this year with many people financially affected by the outbreak.

 What are the prayer timings this year?

 What are the rules — cultural and official — in the UAE?

 Respect and sensitivity for the religious customs associated with Ramadan are expected throughout the holy month.